battlerhythm/IOT_Project_0000/README.md

 > - ~/project/h264/

 ## For lambda
-need authority to use S3,DynamoDB, Rekognition, SNS
+> Need authority to use S3,DynamoDB, Rekognition, SNS